Skip to content

 Typical Conduct of Art.
 403 CP

-The type punishes whoever performs acts proper to a profession without holding the corresponding academic degree issued or recognized in accordance with current legislation.
+The type punishes whoever performs acts proper to a profession without holding the corresponding academic degree issued or recognised in accordance with current legislation.
 For the healthcare professions, Supreme Court doctrine has clarified three requirements: that it be an act reserved to the regulated profession, that the subject lacks the qualifying degree, and that there be an effective exercise, that is, a practice with a certain continuity, not an isolated good-faith act of assistance.
-It is not enough, therefore, with a one-off action; but neither is harm required: intrusion is an offense of danger consummated by the improper exercise, regardless of whether the patient is injured or not.
+It is not enough, therefore, with a one-off action; but neither is harm required: intrusion is an offence of danger consummated by the improper exercise, regardless of whether the patient is injured or not.

 Regulated Healthcare Professions